-• Become familiar with the test format.
+- Become familiar with the test format.
 You can then focus your attention on the test questions themselves.
-Carefully review the test directions and the sample questions on pages 12-21.

-Immerse yourself in the language as frequently as possible and in as many ways as possible if it has been some time since you have had contact with English.
-Reading, watching TV and videos, listening to recordings, taking an English course, and speaking with friends and colleagues are some of the ways to practice English.
+Carefully review the test directions and the sample questions on pages 16-27. - Immerse yourself in the language as frequently as possible and in as many ways as possible if it has been some time since you have had contact with English.
+Reading, watching TV and videos, listening to recordings, taking an English course, and speaking with friends and colleagues are some of the ways to practice English. - Since the multi-stage adaptive version test question types and skills assessed are the same as the full-length test, the same preparation materials can be used to prepare for the multi-stage adaptive version test.